 Governance also needs to be adapted for this new environment, having the flexibility to comply with all the operational, security, and performance requirements for employees working from home.
-In addition, new communication channels need to be implemented between employees and the leadership team in the office.
-This should include: video conference capabilities (Zoom, Microsoft Teams, etc.), VOIP calls, video recordings, and business messaging apps (Slack, Google Workspace, etc.) to provide new hiring orientation, training, coaching, disciplinary sessions, and open channels of communication across teams.
-The typical best practices for an in-center environment do not translate 100% to a work-from-home scenario, so specific adaptations will have to be made to mirror the in-person experience as closely as possible.
+In addition, implement new communication channels between employees and the leadership team in the office.
+Ensure to include video conference capabilities (Zoom, Microsoft Teams), VOIP calls, video recordings, and business messaging apps (Slack, Google Workspace) to provide new hiring orientation, training, coaching, disciplinary sessions, and open channels of communication across teams.
+The standard best practices for an in-center environment do not translate 100% to a work-from-home scenario.
+Specific adaptations will have to mirror the in-person experience as closely as possible.

-Cybercriminals are switching tactics and exploiting COVID-19 related issues.
+Cybercriminals are switching tactics and exploiting any issues relating to COVID-19.
 As a result, working from home is becoming a gateway to new forms of data theft.
 Poor technological infrastructure and inadequate cyber and data security can hamper the productivity of WFH employees – and represent a cyber risk to companies.
-A VPN with MFA as a minimum requirement needs to be implemented for all people working from home.
-In certain instances, employees working at home will need to be on camera being recorded during labor hours.
+A VPN with MFA as a minimum requirement should be put in place for all people working from home.
+In certain instances, employees working at home should record themselves during working hours.

-At DATAMARK, we continued with the same length with our long-term partnerships, which led to expediting projects as the pandemic didn’t really affect this specifically.
+At DATAMARK, we continued with the same length with our long-term partnerships, which led to expediting projects as the pandemic didn’t affect this specifically.
 Our customer relationships strengthened with an emphasis on communication and collaboration.
-We ensure we have the correct technology while adapting to changes in their systems to move people out of the office – both temporarily and permanently.
+We ensure we have the correct technology while adapting to changes in their systems to move people out of the office temporarily and permanently.